0xblockbard/aptos-basedao/README.md

 ## Smart Contract Entrypoints

-The BaseDAO standard DAO governance entrypoints includes eleven public entrypoints:
+The BaseDAO DAO module entrypoints includes eleven public entrypoints that are common to each of the DAO models (standard, guild, and hybrid):

 **General DAO Entrypoints**